BenShutt/WesthillSolutionsTask/README.md

 # WSL Technical Task

-This is the supporting documentation that I (Ben Shutt) have written alongside my solution to the Westhill Solutions Technical Task.
+This is the supporting documentation that I have written alongside my solution to the Westhill Solutions Technical Task.

 ## My Changes